mariumfirdous/conference/README.md

 •	Input can be dynamic.

-•	It can be broken into smaller classes like adding class for session, track, etc to make it more modular.

 •	Timings can be converted to 12hour format.

-•	Can create a seperate function for displaying.

 ##Other information

-Working program is available at the below link: http://tpcg.io/QfHj4Bdj
+Working program is available at the below link:

+http://tpcg.io/QfHj4Bdj